lean-apple/aws-merkle-tree/README.md

 It is needed then to zip it.

-A global script is available at this path `/merkle/build.sh` to enable the right copying of the file and its formatting.
+A global script is available at the path `/merkle/build.sh` to enable the right copying of the file and its formatting.

 1. Bootstrapping